-Ginebra San Miguel Inc. vs. Commissioner of Internal Revenue CTA Case No. 9059 CTA - Second Division
+2. Ginebra San Miguel Inc. vs. Commissioner of Internal Revenue CTA Case No. 9059 CTA - Second Division inventory of ethyl alcohol, notwithstanding that excise taxes had already been previously paid by GSMI on the said ethyl alcohol.

 This case pertains to GSMI's Claim for Refund with the BIR, in the total amount of P26,243, representing payments of excise tax erroneously, excessively, illegally, and/or wrongfully assessed on and collected from GSMI by the BIR on removals of its distilled spirits or finished products for the period from 1 June 2013 up to 31 July 2013.